Lassie

 Looks and coat care of a Russian Blue

-The coat of a Russian Blue is soft and silky.
-The guard hairs and undercoat are the same length, so the breed has a so‑called double coat, which makes it feel a bit like plush.
-The breed sheds very little and also produces fewer allergens, so it can be a suitable choice for allergy sufferers.
-To remove loose hair, brushing a Russian Blue once a week is usually sufficient.
+The Russian Blue's coat is soft and silky.
+The guard hairs and undercoat are the same length, giving the breed a so-called double coat that feels a bit like plush.
+The breed sheds very little and also produces fewer allergens, making it a suitable choice for allergy sufferers.
+Brushing a Russian Blue once a week is usually sufficient to remove loose hair.

-One distinctive feature of the Russian Blue is that it is a cat breed that is hardly affected by the most common hereditary diseases.
-It is generally healthy, but can of course still suffer from the same health problems and other illnesses that occur in cats.
+A distinctive feature of the Russian Blue is that it's a cat breed hardly affected by the most common hereditary diseases.
+It's generally healthy, but can of course still suffer from the same health problems and other illnesses that affect cats.

 Oral health